What are her qualifications?

 • support healthy movement during healing

-In simple terms, treatment helps the muscles “wake back up” so the ankle can function more normally again.
+In simple terms, treatment helps the muscles turn back on, so the ankle can function more normally again.

 Why this approach is different

-Acupuncture has many different traditions.
-Some practitioners focus on classical Chinese medicine, others specialize in fertility, internal medicine, herbal therapy, or general wellness care.
+Acupuncture has many different versions of itself.
+Some practitioners focus on classical Chinese medicine, others specialize in fertility, internal medicine, herbal therapy, general wellness, or sports medicine.

-All of these approaches have value, and each developed to address different types of health concerns.
+All of these approaches have value, and each was developed to address different types of health concerns.

 My practice focuses specifically on orthopedic and musculoskeletal conditions — problems involving the muscles, joints, nerves, and connective tissue that affect movement and cause pain.